nuttdguy/management-ui/README.md

 # ManagementUi

-Client-side Angular UI built for a management app.
+Angular UI for a management app.

 FRONT-END TECH:
 - Angular